Locations:

 A note from Cleveland Clinic

-Membrane sweeps are a safe and effective way to start labor in most people.
-While slightly uncomfortable, they can be a great first attempt at getting labor going naturally.
-Talk to your healthcare provider about membrane sweeping if you’re getting close to your due date.
+Membrane sweeps (membrane stripping) are a safe and effective way to start labor if you’re at least 39 weeks pregnant.
+While they can be slightly uncomfortable, they can also be a great first attempt at getting labor going naturally.
+Talk to your healthcare provider about membrane stripping if you’re getting close to your due date.
 They can discuss the risks and benefits and what you can expect afterward.

 Medically Reviewed